olavr-dev/olavr-dev/README.md

 **💻`Web Developer` 🧑‍💻 `Programmer` 🎨 `Designer`**

 I am a web developer from the south-western part of Norway.
-I am really passionate about coding and how all the `0`'s and `1`'s fit together.
+I am really passionate about coding and learning how all the `0`'s and `1`'s fit together.
 Join me on my quest to solve whatever real-life problems I encounter with code.
 All coding projects are built from the ground up by me unless mentioned otherwise.

 ---